flightonary/Moscapsule/README.md

 ```

 The framework supports TLS_PSK, Server and/or Client certification.
-Here is a server certificate sample.
+Here is a sample for server certificate.
 ```swift
 import Moscapsule